Summary

 The multi-location rollout playbook is six steps.
 Mobile-first platforms typically deploy in 1 to 2 weeks for a small chain.
 Enterprise suites with custom integrations run 6 to 12 weeks.
 The pace is set by template migration and integration scope, not by user training.

-1. Inventory existing inspections.
+- Inventory existing inspections.
 List every paper checklist, spreadsheet, and audit form in use across the portfolio.
-Tag each by frequency (daily, weekly, monthly), owner (GM, DM, corporate), and criticality (food safety, brand, maintenance).
+Tag each by frequency, owner, and criticality.

-2. Convert templates.
-Build the digital versions with weighted scoring on critical items, conditional visibility for format variations (drive-thru, patio, fuel-only), and follow-up questions plus required photos on failure.
-Xenia's AI Template Agent converts SOP PDFs to digital forms in minutes, which cuts franchise rollout time from weeks to days.
+- Convert templates.
+Build digital versions with weighted scoring on critical items, conditional visibility for format variations, and follow-up questions plus required photos on failure.
+The AI Template Agent converts SOP PDFs to digital forms in minutes, which cuts franchise rollout time from weeks to days.

 Inspection KPIs that map to risk reduction

-• Critical-item failure rate by location.
-The count of critical-item failures (temp out of range, fire safety, fuel pricing accuracy) per audit, trended weekly.
+- Critical-item failure rate by location.
+The count of critical-item failures per audit, trended weekly.
 The leading indicator for a health-inspection citation.

-• Time-to-audit per location.
+- Time-to-audit per location.
 The median minutes per audit.
-The Heavy Vehicle Inspection time-and-motion data benchmarks mobile at 6.2 minutes against 18.8 on paper, a 67% reduction.
+The Heavy Vehicle Inspection time-and-motion data benchmarks mobile at 6.2 minutes against 18.8 on paper.

-Dashboards surface what is coming up as a problem, flagged items, open corrective actions, high-risk locations, not just completion metrics.
+Dashboards surface what's coming up as a problem, flagged items, open corrective actions, high-risk locations, not just completion metrics.
 The view shows where the next failure is forming, not just whether yesterday's tasks got done.
-For the restaurant operator looking to benchmark, audit and inspection programs across the restaurant industry is the vertical hub.

 Where Xenia leads: weighted + conditional + corrective-action closure